 You already know that SEO isn’t like throwing up a billboard and waiting for the phone calls to come in.
 If you want to be good at search engine optimization, you have to put the work in consistently.

-Google launched more than a dozen updates in 2021–that we know about.
+Google launched more than a dozen updates each year in 2021 and 2022 –that we know about.
 And sure, the search engine takes plenty of time to explain many of its updates, but you’d have to follow along throughout the year to be aware of them all.

 Here are some of the most important items I’ve collected that you should know for the year.